practicaldsc/fa24/portfolio/index.md

 - You **can work with one partner** (but don't have to).
 If you choose to work with a partner, read the [Partner Guidelines](#partner-guidelines) section at the bottom.
 - There is a **checkpoint**, due right before Thanksgiving, worth 15 points out of the 100 points the homework is scored out of.
 It exists to make sure you've picked a dataset and started some preliminary work.
 See the [Checkpoint Submission](#checkpoint-submission) section for more details and for the Gradescope submission link.
 - You **cannot use slip days** on either the checkpoint or the final submission, since they're due so close to the end of the semester that we need all the time we can get to grade them.
 All components of the homework are **manually graded**.
 - You **cannot drop** the Portfolio Homework – it will be a part of your overall homework grade no matter what.
 Your lowest score among Homeworks 1-11 will be the one that is dropped.
-Otherwise, it's **worth the same amount** as other homeworks.
-- As your final deliverables, you'll submit two things to us:∂
+- As your final deliverables, you'll submit two things to us:
    - a **public-facing website**.
 We'll eventually create a public "showcase" site that has links to everyone's submissions – **that is, your website will be available to the entire internet!**
    - a **PDF of your Jupyter Notebook**.